barne856/squint/README.md

 auto electron_mass = atomic_constants<double>::electron_mass;  // Electron mass
 ```

-These constants are implemented as `constant_quantity_t` types, ensuring proper dimensional analysis in calculations.
+These constants and more are implemented as `constant_quantity_t` types, ensuring proper dimensional analysis in calculations.

 ### Tensor Views with Step Sizes